epfl-ada/ada-2025-project-zlayjiya/README.md

 - Can we identify distinct communities through co-commenting network analysis?
 - Does the ecosystem resemble a few large, dominant galaxies or a constellation of many smaller ones?
-- Do some galaxies contain multiple sub-galaxies, indicating internal divisions or nested communities?
+- How has the structure of this digital cosmos evolved over time: have new galaxies emerged, merged, or faded over time?

 ### 2. What characteristics distinguish these galaxies?